 Bubbles plus paint equals an awesome color craft!
 Perfect for creating unusual paintings, this activity combines two things that kids love for an afternoon of messy fun.
 Popped bubbles create an interesting print on paper, and preschoolers will love creating artwork for their bedrooms.

 What You Do:

-- Give your child the straw and ask her to blow on the straw into the bowl until she gets a pile of colored bubbles.
-Have her do the same for the second bowl.
+- Tell your child to blow into the bowl using the straw until she gets a bunch of colorful bubbles.
+Have her repeat this process with the second bowl.

-- Gently lay one of the pieces of paper over a bowl of bubbles, so the bubbles stick, then lift it carefully, laying it flat on the newspaper to dry, bubble side up.
+- Carefully lay one of the half-sheets of paper over a bowl of bubbles, so the bubbles stick.
+Once that happens, lift it gently, and then lay it flat (bubble side up) on the newspaper to dry.

 - With your child, wait and watch as the bubbles pop.
 When that happens, the paint leaves a perfect outline of the bubble’s shape on the paper, making a beautiful design.

 Kids love the anticipation of waiting for the bubbles to pop so much, they’ll probably want to make multiple prints.
 To practice color combining, encourage your child to dip her paper into both bowls before setting it out to dry.
 This will help her understand how combining primary colors make different secondary colors for a color science experiment!